-- (1) The extent and expected duration of the impairment have been determined. - (2) The areas or buildings involved have been inspected and the increased risks determined. - (3) Recommendations have been submitted to management or the property owner or designated representative. - (4) Where a required fire protection system is out of service for more than 10 hours in a 24-hour period, the impairment coordinator shall arrange for one of the following: - (a) Evacuation of the building or portion of the building affected by the system out of service - (b)An approved fire watch - (c)Establishment of a temporary water supply - (d)Establishment and implementation of an approved program to eliminate potential ignition sources and limit the amount of fuel available to the fire - (5) The fire department has been notified. - (6) The insurance carrier, the alarm company, property owner or designated representative, and other authorities having jurisdiction have been notified.
+- (1) The extent and expected duration of the impairment have been determined. - (2) The areas or buildings involved have been inspected and the increased risks determined. - (3) Recommendations to mitigate any increased risks have been submitted to management or the property owner or designated representative. - (4) Where a fire protection system is out of service for more than 10 hours in a 24-hour period, the impairment coordinator shall arrange for one of the following: - (a) Evacuation of the building or portion of the building affected by the system out of service - (b)\An approved fire watch - (c)\Establishment of a temporary water supply

-- (7) The supervisors in the areas to be affected have been notified. - (8) A tag impairment system has been implemented.
+- (d)\Establishment and implementation of an approved program to eliminate potential ignition sources and limit the amount of fuel available to the fire - (5) The fire department has been notified. - (6) The insurance carrier, the alarm company, property owner or designated representative, and other authorities having jurisdiction have been notified. - (7) The supervisors in the areas to be affected have been notified. - (8) A tag impairment system has been implemented.
 (See Section 15.3.) - (9) All necessary tools and materials have been assembled on the impairment site.

-15.6 Emergency Impairments.
+15.6\ Emergency Impairments.

-15.6.1 Emergency impairments shall include, but are not limited to, system leakage, interruption of water supply, frozen or ruptured piping, and equipment failure.
+15.6.1 Emergency impairments shall include, but are not limited to, interruption of water supply, frozen or ruptured piping, and equipment failure, and includes impairments found during inspection, testing, or maintenance activities.